-Foreclosure is the process under which the mortgagor's equitable right to redeem the mortgaged property is declared by the court to be extinguished or destroyed and the mortgagee is left as owner of the property both at law and in equity (subject only to prior encumbrances).
-The mortgagee is then free to sell the property or to retain title to it.
-Foreclosure is always an act of court, and a mortgagee cannot foreclose and keep the assets for itself without a court order.
-For this reason, it considered too time-consuming and cumbersome to be a practical remedy in the context of a financial market security arrangement of the type exemplified by the Security Documents.
+Foreclosure is always an act of court, and a mortgagee cannot foreclose and keep the assets for itself without a court order.93106 For this reason, it considered too time-consuming and cumbersome to be a practical remedy in the context of a financial market security arrangement of the type exemplified by the Security Documents.
 In addition, in certain circumstances, the court may re-open the foreclosure order, restoring the mortgagor's equitable right to redeem.
 For these reasons, foreclosure is rarely, if ever, used by a mortgagee of securities.

-Accordingly, the exercise by the Secured Party of its rights contemplated by each Security Document, including the right to "liquidate" Collateral by selling it, is permitted by English law.
+Accordingly, the The exercise by the Secured Party of its rights contemplated by each Security Document, including the right to "liquidate" Collateral by selling it, under the English Deed is permitted by English law.
 It is not necessary for any particular formalities to be followed by the Secured Party in exercising its right of sale.
-Accordingly, the Secured Party may on enforcement of the Security Document sell the Collateral.
+Accordingly, the Secured Party may on enforcement of the Security Document English Deed sell the Collateral.